John Barnes (Australian politician): Politics

 Barnes was first elected to the Senate at the 1913 federal election, winning a six-year term beginning on 1 July 1913.
 His initial term was cut short by a double dissolution, but he was re-elected to a further six-year term at the 1914 election.

-Barnes was defeated at the 1919 general election but was again elected in 1922 and in 1928.
-He was Assistant Minister for Works and Railways from 22 October 1929 to 3 March 1931 and then Vice-President of the Executive Council and Leader of the Government in the Senate until 6 January 1932.
-He was then Leader of the Opposition in the Senate until 30 June 1935.
-Though he held his seat until this date, he had been defeated at the general election held in 1934.
-He was re-elected to the Senate in 1937, his term due to begin on 1 July 1938.
+Barnes was defeated at the 1919 general election.

 Late life and legacy

 Barnes, however was suffering from cancer and died in East Melbourne on 31 January 1938 as a senator-elect.
 He left a widow, one son and five daughters.
 He was given a state funeral, the procession travelling through the city, pausing at Trades Hall, and continuing to the Melbourne General Cemetery.

-Barnes, at the time, was the most notorious practical joker in Australian federal politics.
-His sense of humour went along with earnestness and a belief in the cause of Labour.
-He was well regarded amongst colleagues and in union circles, where he was for many years a leader before entering politics.